-Gainesville, FL is an extraordinary city.
-The Gainesville CRA offers several programs designed to help residents and small businesses improve the vibrancy of their communities.
+Gainesville, Florida is an extraordinary city that is continually re-imagining and re-inventing itself.
+The Gainesville CRA offers several incentive programs designed to help residents and small businesses implement their imaginations while improving the vibrancy of their communities.

 To find out if your property is located within a Community Redevelopment Area, type the address into our CRA Project Map.